dave-vazquez/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.map` returns a new array, `.forEach` just iterates over an array

 2. What is the difference between a function and a method?

+    A method is a function delcared on an object, a function is declared in the global scope

 3. What is closure?

+    A closure is the encapsulation of a function and it's lexical scope.

+    Anything declared in the lexical scope of a function that is used by the function becomes a part of the closure,

+    so long as the lexical scope is a function

+    closure = function + lexical scope

+    the inner-function will always have access to the outer function, even after the outer function returns or leaves the call stack

 4. Describe the four rules of the 'this' keyword.

+    global binding - this is the default binding of 'this' when 'this is bound to no other object.

+    new binding - Binding that occurs when an object is instantiated with the 'new' keyword.
+                  In a function constructor we set properties using the prefix `this.` `this.` has no value until an instance of that object is created with the new keyword

+    implicit binding - occurs when an object literal is created. implicit meaning the `this.` goes without saying since object literals are the only instance of that object, and `this` can refer to only that object alone.

+    explicity binding - When the value of `this` in a pre-defined function or object is reassigned to the value of `this` of another scope.

+                        Acheived using call(), apply() or bind methods

 5. Why do we need super() in an extended class?

+    super(); is what allows us to pass values to the properties of the parent class, and to inherit those

+    properties in the child class.

+    Without super() we're not inheriting anything from the parent class and the whole point of inheritance is lost.

+    super() is just a fancy way of saying ParentObject.call(this, props);

 ## Project Set up